FHA Home Loans

 - Documentation of income (pay stubs, tax returns and W2’s)

-- Must be primary residence (cannot be used for second home, vacation home or rental property)
+- Must be a primary residence (cannot be used for second home, vacation home or rental property)

 - CAIVRS (Credit Alert Interactive Verification Reporting System) must be clear.
 This database shows people who have defaulted on government loans, owe back taxes or who have other federal debt.